vasilakisfil/Introspected-REST/README.md

 ### 6.1.
 Requirements from a modern REST API
 REST model is built for machine-to-machine communication, of any type.
-However, as this form of communication is getting more and more common, clients are requesting and having more and more requirements from a server response.
+However, as this form of communication is getting more and more common, clients are expecting more options (capabilities) from the server for their responses.
-It's not enough to just request and get the resource but you should be able to specify to the server what transformations you need.
+It's not enough to just request and get the resource but you should be able to specify to the server what transformations shoult apply, according to your needs.

 Nowadays we have been using networked APIs so much that now we essentially have to provide an ORM to the client over the HTTP (or any other protocol).